jeanslack/Videomass/features.md

 [Home](index.md)

-## Features:
+## General Features
 - Multi-Platform, work on Linux, MacOs, Windows, FreeBsd.
-- Drag n' Drop with multiple files at once.
 - Batch processing.
+- Advanced log management.
+- Multi language (English and Italian Languages support for now).

+## Features with FFmpeg
+- Drop of files to drag multiple files simultaneously
 - Fully customizable presets and profiles.
 - Possibility to create your new presets and profiles from scratch.
 - Has useful presets to start with.